Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Physical considerations on the dominant energy condition

 The situation closely resembles that of Lorentzian geometry.
 However, it remains possible that the condition \(\chi_\alpha = 0\) may not even be required.
 Recall that the sufficiency of the null convergence condition for establishing the constancy of surface gravity was only recently realized \cite{minguzzi25d}.
 Prior to this, it was widely believed that even in the case of Killing horizons, this result should follow from the stronger dominant energy condition.

 In this section, we aim to explore the following question: what can be inferred about the gravitational field equations if the constancy of surface gravity follows from the dominant energy condition instead?
-The fact that, in Lorentzian geometry, this result follows merely from the null convergence condition could be viewed as an algebraic coincidence.
+The fact that, in Lorentzian geometry, this result follows merely from the null convergence condition could be viewed as an algebraic accident.
 By imposing a stronger energy condition, it may become unnecessary to require \(\chi_\alpha = 0\) in the presence of matter.

-As it turns out, this idea proves fruitful and leads to a highly specific form of the field equations.
-To begin with, let us introduce a velocity-dependent energy-momentum \(1\)-form \((Z_v)_\alpha\), which in general relativity would correspond to \(G_{\alpha \beta}(x) v^\beta\).
+As it turns out, this idea proves fruitful and leads to a constrained family of field equations (Thm.\ \ref{pcfq}).
+To begin with, let us introduce a velocity-dependent energy-momentum \(1\)-form \((T_v)_\alpha\), which in general relativity would correspond to \(T_{\alpha \beta}(x) v^\beta\).

-The 1-form $Z$ is a source term that we should connect with geometric quantities.
-We define \begin{definition} The {\em dominant energy condition} is satisfied if $-Z_v^\sharp$ is a future-directed causal vector or the zero vector for every future-directed causal vector $v$.
-The {\em weak energy condition} is satisfied if $Z_v(v)=g_v(v, Z_v^\sharp)\ge 0$ for every future-directed causal vector $v$.
-The {\em null energy condition} is satisfied if $Z_v(v)=g_v(v, Z_v^\sharp)\ge 0$ for every future-directed lightlike vector $v$. \end{definition} Of course, with $-Z_v^\sharp$ we mean the vector of components $- Z_v^\alpha$ where the index is raised with the inverse of $g_v$.
-Note that we do not ask $Z^\alpha$ to be a past-directed causal vector since the Finsler Lagrangian is not assumed to be reversible.
+The 1-form $T$ is a source term that we should connect with geometric quantities.
+We define \begin{definition} The {\em dominant energy condition} is satisfied if $-T_v^\sharp$ is a future-directed causal vector or the zero vector for every future-directed causal vector $v$.
+The {\em weak energy condition} is satisfied if $T_v(v)=g_v(v, T_v^\sharp)\ge 0$ for every future-directed causal vector $v$.
+The {\em null energy condition} is satisfied if $T_v(v)=g_v(v, T_v^\sharp)\ge 0$ for every future-directed lightlike vector $v$. \end{definition} Of course, with $-T_v^\sharp$ we mean the vector of components $- T_v^\alpha$ where the index is raised with the inverse of $g_v$.
+Note that we do not ask $T^\alpha$ to be a past-directed causal vector since the Finsler Lagrangian is not assumed to be reversible.
 As we want all the physics to come from the geometry of the future causal cone we are lead to the above definition.

-Observe that vacuum is defined by $Z_v=0$ and in this case all previous energy conditions are satisfied.
+Observe that vacuum is defined by $T_v=0$ and in this case all previous energy conditions are satisfied.

 More generally, by the reverse Cauchy-Schwarz inequality \cite{minguzzi13c} the dominant energy condition implies the weak energy condition.
 Clearly, the weak energy condition implies the null energy condition.